 In July 2022 the Company entered into a share repurchase agreement with InvaGen Pharmaceuticals Inc. ("InvaGen").
-Upon the closing of a public offering in October 2022, InvaGen gave up all rights set forth in the stockholders agreement to which it was previously party and the Company repurchased the 388,888 common shares of the Company held by InvaGen.
-The excess of the consideration paid to InvaGen over the fair market value on the date of repurchase of \$1.9 million was recognized in general and administrative expense for the year ended December 31, 2022 in the Consolidated Statement of Operations.
+Upon the closing of a public offering in October 2022, InvaGen gave up all rights set forth in the stockholders agreement to which it was previously party and the Company repurchased the 5,185 common shares of the Company held by InvaGen.
 Under the share repurchase agreement with InvaGen, the Company agreed to pay InvaGen seven and a half percent (7.5%) of the proceeds from future financings, up to \$4 million.
-In connection with the closing of financings that occurred in 2023 and 2022, Avenue made payments totaling \$0.5 million to InvaGen.
+In connection with the closing of financings that occurred in 2024 and 2023, Avenue made payments totaling \$0.7 million and \$0.5 million to InvaGen, respectively.